PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 Not all flight modes are available on all vehicle types, and some modes can only be used when specific conditions have been met (e.g. many modes require a global position estimate).
 :::

-An overview of the available flight modes for each vehicle can be found below:
+An overview of the flight modes implemented within PX4 for each vehicle can be found below:

 - [Flight Modes (Multicopter)](../flight_modes_mc/index.md)
 - [Flight Modes (Fixed-Wing)](../flight_modes_fw/index.md)